-Employees of Mallinckrodt (cf. Section 5.4.5) received an annual occupationally related diagnostic xray (MCW 1955d; Mason 1958a).
+Employees of Mallinckrodt (cf. Section 5.4.4) received an annual occupationally required medical xray (MCW 1955d; Mason 1958a).
 Up to some time in 1944, a pelvic x-ray was also performed for employees working with fluorides (see Section 5.4.4).
 The annual chest x-rays and presumably the pelvic x-rays were taken at the Barnes Hospital (the Washington University School of Medicine) (AEC 1950m; MCW 1955d) and the x-ray records remained the property of the hospital (AEC 1950m).
 There is no evidence so far in the Mallinckrodt documents to indicate when the annual chest x-rays began, although Fleishman-Hilliard suggests that this was done from the start since Mallinckrodt insisted at the outset that the Washington University School of Medicine be engaged to do the physical examinations.
-A claimant-favorable assumption would be that chest x-rays were performed annually from 1942-1958.
-Since the radiographs were made at a hospital, and hospital procedures routinely used both PA and lateral chest views much more commonly than non-hospital facilities, the annual dose from chest x-rays for Mallinckrodt workers should consist of the dose from both views.
+A favorable to claimant assumption would be that chest x-rays were performed annually from 1949-1962.
+Since the radiographs were made at a hospital, and hospital procedures routinely used both PA and lateral chest projections much more commonly than nonhospital facilities, the annual dose from chest x-rays for Mallinckrodt workers should consist of the dose from both projections.
 No evidence so far indicates that photofluorographic chest films were performed.
-An additional note regarding x-rays during the decontamination and decommissioning period is given in Section 8.1.
+A physical checkup of all prospective decontamination and decommissioning workers was provided.
+This included chest x-rays (PA and lateral, using full-size 14 x 17 films) and it should also be assumed that subsequent x-ray examinations were performed annually.